 Once enrolled, international students will receive an I-20 form from the Admission Office in order to obtain an F-1 student visa from the U.S. Embassy in their home country.

 International Student Program

-All new international students begin the school year with an orientation program prior to the new student Wilderness Orientation backpacking trip.
+All new international students begin the school year with an orientation program before the new student Wilderness Orientation backpacking trip.
 During the new international student orientation, students and parents are provided an opportunity to acclimatize both to CRMS’ altitude and to the school’s culture.
 The students are supported in their preparations for Wilderness with gear consultation, packing tips, and a short hike up Red Hill.
-During the orientation week students will meet their advisors, get a taste of the CRMS active program and work crews, tour campus, take English placement assessments, shop for dormitory supplies, socialize with their peers, and get to know the greater Roaring Fork Valley.
-When the students return from their 10-day Wilderness trips, they begin the academic year and they will meet their new roommates and dormitory peers.
+During the orientation week, students will meet their advisors, get a taste of the CRMS active program and work crews, tour campus, take English placement assessments, shop for dormitory supplies, socialize with their peers, and get to know the greater Roaring Fork Valley.
+When the students return from their 10-day Wilderness trips, they begin the academic year, and they will meet their new roommates and dormitory peers.

 Once the students settle into their daily life at school and begin their coursework, they continue to find support from the International Student Program.
 The program offers intermediate and advanced/integrated ESOL courses